Personalize selling with product rec quizzes 👉

 Total: 100

-Now, if your survey was conducted through a survey host, your online survey results should be aggregated automatically, so there’ll be no need to add the numbers up.
+Now, if your survey was conducted through a survey host, your online survey results should be aggregated automatically, so there’ll be no need to add the numbers.

-Once you have all of your aggregated answers, it’s time to start making some sense of them.
+Once you have all of your aggregated answers, it’s time to start making some sense of the survey data.

 Our brains can make sense of percentages much more quickly and easily than whole numbers.
-It is also far easier to compare different percentages rather than whole numbers.
+It's also far easier to compare different percentages rather than whole numbers.

 If you’ve asked people to write feedback or long-form answers, leave these until the end.

-You don’t want to allow the qualitative data to bias your quantitative analysis.
-Do the numbers first, and hopefully, once you have a clear idea of what the sentiment is, the qualitative answers will be able to help you understand why that might be the case.
+You don’t want the qualitative data to bias your quantitative analysis.
+Focus on the numbers first, and hopefully, once you have a clear idea of what the sentiment is, the qualitative answers will be able to help you understand why that might be the case.

-Cross-tabulating your data is where you can really begin to draw insights from your survey results, instead of just statistics.
-It can help you to add context to your numbers and to really interrogate how different groups of people behave or how different factors might affect a single outcome.
+Cross-tabulating your data is where you can really begin to draw insights from your survey results instead of just statistics.
+It can help you add context to your numbers and explore how different groups of people behave or how different factors might affect a single outcome.

-When you planned your survey, you will have thought about the different comparisons you would like to make.
-Maybe you’d like to know if older people are more likely to enjoy eating olives.
+When you plan your survey, you'll have considered the different comparisons you'd like to make.
+For example, maybe you’d like to know if older people are more likely to enjoy eating olives.

-Now, in the first round of your data analysis, you might have already split the respondents into two, to work out the split between people who do and do not like eating olives.
+Now, in the first round of your data analysis, you might have already divided the respondents into two groups to work out the split between people who like and don't like eating olives.

 So let’s say the results of this olive question were: